wp-plugins/wtg-portal-manager/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==
+= 0.0.11 =
+* Feature Changes
+    * This update takes us closer to building the scope of a new portal with the submissio of a single form.
+    * Can now enter # instead of a page ID to create the page - when making a new portal.
+    * Can now create a menu when creating a new portal.
+    * Pages are automatically assigned to selected or generated menu.
+    * Create Portal form can now create a sidebar or select existing one (not to be confused with sidebar position offered by themes).
+* Technical Information
+    * None
+* Known Issues
+    * None

 = 0.0.10 =
 * Feature Changes
     * None